How AI Can Protect Our Water: Detecting The Invisible Threats Within

 Classification

-The EMDS-7 dataset consisted of 41 classes of microorganisms, while EMDS-6 had 21.
-Our research team identified the pathogenicity of each class of microorganisms and marked it as 0 or 1 for non-pathogenic or pathogenic respectively.
+The EMDS-7 dataset contained 41 classes of microorganisms, while EMDS-6 included 21.
+The research team reviewed each microorganism and labeled it as pathogenic (1) or non-pathogenic (0) based on its potential to cause disease.

 Annotation